 At the age of 40, Franz Kafka (1883-1924), who had never married and had no children of his own, was walking in a park in Berlin.
 At one point, he met a little girl who was crying because she had lost her favorite doll.
 They both agreed to look for her.
-Unfortunately, to no avail.
-They parted ways that the next day they would meet again and continue their search.
+Unfortunately, with no success.
+So they parted but agreed that the next day they would meet again and continue their search.

 The next day, at the very beginning of the meeting, Kafka handed the girl a letter "written" by a doll: "Please don't cry.
 I went out into the world.
 I will write you about my adventures ... "

 This is how the story that lasted until the end of Kafka's life began.